HOME SEARCH ALL TOPICS

 Promotional green shield stamp keyring, given away free in participating retailers.

-The value of each stamp was minimal, but there was something rather enticing about collecting them, sticking them into their book and watching the collection grow.
-So I suppose that we did tend to go to retailers who were in the scheme rather than those who were not - rather like the Co-op dividend scheme.
+Although the value of each stamp was minimal, there was something rather enticing about collecting them, sticking them into their book and watching the collection grow.
+So I suppose that we did tend to go to retailers who were in the scheme rather than those who were not.

 The headquarters of the Green Shield stamp scheme